raspberrypilearning/electricity-generation/en/step_5.md

 set pen color to [#dadada]
 +pen up
 go to x: (160) y: (70)
-say [3rd Country]
+say [Third Country]
 ```

 --- /task ---

 --- task ---

-Although the 3rd Country sprite is set up, it doesn’t appear on the graph because you haven't inputted any resource data.
+Although the **Third Country** sprite is set up, it doesn’t appear on the graph because you haven't inputted any resource data.
 You’ll have the chance to input data and check your code in the next step.

 --- /task ---